Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and

 A vaccine requires a good immune response to be effective.
 Vaccines may not be effective when given to someone receiving treatment for cancer.
 The weakened immune system cannot respond normally by creating a memory of the germ to be able to attack it later.

 In rare cases, vaccines that contain weakened (attenuated) virus can cause patients with very weakened immune systems to become sick if they receive them.
 Patients should not get these vaccines while their immune systems are weak.
 But it’s generally OK for people around them to receive them.

 The routine vaccines that contain attenuated viruses — and should not usually be given to people with a weakened immune system — are:

-The Infectious Diseases Society of America recommends an annual flu shot for all children older than 6 months, including those receiving treatment for cancer.
+The Infectious Diseases Society of America recommends an annual flu shot for all children older than 6 months including those receiving treatment for cancer.
 People need a flu shot once a year because the makeup of the flu shot is different each year.
-Influenza viruses are constantly changing, and the body’s immune response decreases over time.
+Influenza viruses are constantly changing.
+The body’s immune response decreases over time.

 Children with weakened immune systems should not receive the flu mist nasal vaccine because it contains live virus.

 The flu shot is made with dead (inactivated) flu viruses.
 It is safe for people with cancer.
 It may be given at least 2 weeks before chemotherapy or between chemotherapy cycles.

-Transplant, cellular (CAR T-cell) therapy, and gene therapy patients may get a flu shot 6 months after transplant.
+Transplant, cellular (CAR T-cell) therapy, and gene therapy patients may get a flu shot 6 months after their infusion.
 If there is an influenza outbreak in the community, they may receive a flu shot 4 months after transplant.

 Exceptions to these rules would be patients who are not likely to respond to the flu vaccine, although they are unlikely to be harmed by it.
 Patients not likely to respond include those who have received strong chemotherapy or those who have received anti B-cell antibodies within 6 months.

 Children who are receiving treatment for cancer can generally receive all of the routine vaccines except the attenuated virus vaccines.